coffee beans

 What is Breve Coffee?

-Breve coffee (also called café breve or breve latte) is essentially an Americanized café latte made by combining a double espresso with the same amount of steamed half and half.
-It’s similar to cortado (a Spanish coffee made with 50/50 espresso and whole milk) but breve is much richer and creamier.
+Breve coffee is often referred to as an Americanized café latte.
+It’s made by combining a double espresso with the same amount of steamed half and half.
+Which actually makes it closer to a cortado than a latte (a Spanish coffee made from 50/50 espresso and whole milk, served in a 4oz glass).

 The result is a luxurious coffee experience.
 It’s very rich with the flavors of the espresso mellowed and sweetened by the milk/cream combo.
 It’s so rich and sweet on its own that you probably won’t want to add any sugar or sweetener, even if you would normally add it to your coffee.